10 Important Things To Keep Dogs Cool on Boats

 These two essential items should be a staple on your boating trips with your dog.

-Some boat manufacturers, like Barletta, seem to understand the importance of keeping your furry friend hydrated and even include pet dishes as part of their helm design.
+Some boat manufacturers, like Barletta, seem to understand the importance of keeping your furry friend hydrated and even include pet dishes in their helm designs.

 So be sure to prioritize your dog’s hydration just as you do your own when hitting the waves.